 I love to keep track of my goals using a planner.
 Having everything written down and organized will help you better measure and see the growth in achieving your goals.
 If you want to focus first on shorter term goals, download my 90 Day Goal Planner.
 It’s two easy to use printable pages which will help you on your goal setting journey.

 Be sure that you take the time to celebrate all of the small steps you make in between achieving your goals.
-I learned this not only as a human, but as a fitness coach, that people thrive off of motivation.
+People thrive off of motivation.
 The more motivation and encouragement you set for yourself, the more likely you’ll be to keep going!
-And check out my article if you want to know the power to getting EXACTLY what you want.